Financing Study Abroad

 Where can I find more information about financing my study abroad program?

 If you have questions regarding financing your study abroad program, please visit the Office of Student Financial Aid or contact Diamond McCready by calling 410-337-6430.
-For more information about study-abroad programs, please contact the staff in the Office of International Studies (OIS) by calling 410-337-6455.
+For more information about study-abroad programs, please contact the staff in the Office of Global Education (Office of Global Education) by calling 410-337-6455.